ncase/anxiety/scenes/act4.md

 hong({ body:"chin" });
 ```

-h: We could practice skills like starting conversations, asking good questions, listening and empathizing, etc?
+h: We could practice skills like asking questions, listening and empathizing, being open and vulnerable, etc?

 `hong({ eyes:"normal_l" });`

-h: Or make better social habits, like scheduling hangouts with friends or regularly going to meetups?
+h: Or make better social habits, like scheduling time with friends or regularly going to meetups?

 `hong({ body:"one_up" });`